 Natural Disasters.
 In the event that a Residential Area is flooded or damaged by a natural disaster, directly or indirectly, the Owner shall take action to remediate or secure damaged buildings or structures and remove water borne contaminants and solid waste generated.

 Responsibilities for Vacant Units.
-If a Unit is vacant, the Owner shall secure and maintain the Unit, and remove all garbage, refuse, and solid waste from the premises and remove or abate all Nuisances within the time specified by the Department.
+If a Unit is vacant, the Owner shall secure and maintain the Unit, and remove all garbage, refuse, and solid waste from the premises and abate or remediate all Nuisances within the time specified by the Department.

 Standards for Emergency and Temporary Housing